MediaComem/comem-archidep/NOTES.md

 The `listen-server-ports.sh` script is then killed and deleted from the server.

-Finally, the contents of all `/home/*/.ssh` directories is listed to check that the student has correctly created their own user, and that all SSH directory/file permissions are correct for the `ubuntu` user and the student's user.
+The contents of all `/home/*/.ssh` directories is listed to check that the student has correctly created their own user, and that all SSH directory/file permissions are correct for the `ubuntu` user and the student's user.

+The `hostname` and the contents of the `/etc/hostname` files are also displayed for validation.

 ```bash
 $> export STUDENT_IP=1.2.3.4